pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sd.md

  > ![Adding Teensy Headers](photos/SdAssembly/05-IMG_6273.jpg)

 Place the Teensy on top of the Shield, and rest the shield on the table, so the Shield will keep the pins straight while soldering

+There are some components that are quite close to the outer rows of pins on the Teensy.
+Be careful not to short or damage anything on the board by keeping the tip of the soldering iron toward the outside of the board, and by not applying too much solder.

  > ![Shield holder](photos/SdAssembly/06-IMG_6276.jpg)